-The Project Manager for the project is Ruiz Constructions and the architects are Collins Caddaye Architects.
+The Project Manager for this project was Ruiz Constructions and the architects were Collins Caddaye Architects.
 Sketch plans for the new building are shown below:

 Other facilities at the College include laboratories, computer labs, Pavilion, Junior and Senior School libraries, a gymnasium and the Parents' Building.
 We also have specialised teaching areas for music, theatre, food science, visual arts, languages and industrial arts.